 Race and Ethnicity

-Multiple sclerosis occurs worldwide but is most common in Caucasian people of northern European origin, especially those of Scottish descent.
+Multiple sclerosis occurs worldwide but is most common in white people of northern European origin, mostly those of Scottish descent.

 Vitamin D Deficiency

 Research suggests that low blood levels of vitamin D may increase the risk for developing MS, and for worsening the course of the disease in its early stages.
 Clinical trials are currently evaluating whether vitamin D supplements may help slow disease progression and improve clinical outcomes.
 Vitamin D may be effective in decreasing fatigue and improving quality of life for those with MS.

 Vitamin D deficiency may partially explain why MS is less common in equatorial regions.
 People who live near the equator have an abundance of sun exposure and do not generally have vitamin D deficiency.

 Possible Protective Factors

 Higher estrogen levels may temporarily lower the risk of developing MS. Studies indicate that oral contraceptives (which contain estrogen) and pregnancy delay the onset of MS. The risk for a first clinical attack increases, however, in the first 6 months after a woman gives birth.